fomar123/Kubernetes/README.md

 - Created a Jenkins Credential to securely store the kubeconfig file

 ##### Jenkins Configuration:
--Installed the Kubernetes CLI Plugin on Jenkins for Kubernetes integration
+- Installed the Kubernetes CLI Plugin on Jenkins for Kubernetes integration

 ##### Jenkinsfile Creation:
 - Developed a Jenkinsfile that defines the deployment steps to the LKE cluster